AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/ios_lowlevel_ru.PNG" style="border: 1px solid #efefef; max-width: 400px; padding: 2px;">

 To open them, go to *Settings > General > Advanced settings > Low-level settings*.
 Mind that this section is only visible when Advanced mode is enabled.
 Some of these settings are better left intact: don't use them unless you know what you are doing or unless it's requested by support.
 Yet, other settings need further explanation and can be adjusted.

+Note that this section is only available if *Advanced mode* is enabled.
+To open the *Low-level settings*, go to *Settings > General > Advanced settings > Low-level settings*.
+For the most part, the settings in this section are best left untouched: only use them if you're sure about what you're doing, or if the support team has asked for them.
+But some settings could be changed without any risk.

 <a id="blockipv6"></a>
 ### Block IPv6